15 November 2024 — 23 February 2025

 The Moscow Kremlin Museums, Foreign Policy Archive of the Russian Empire of the Ministry of Foreign Affairs, Military History Museum of Artillery, Engineering and Communications Forces, State Archive of the Russian Federation, State Historical Museum, State Museum of History of Saint Petersburg, State Historical and Artistic Museum "Gatchina", State Palace and Park Museum and Heritage Site "Ostankino and Kuskovo" (collection of Kuskovo Estate Museum), State Museum and Heritage Site "Pavlovsk", State Museum and Heritage Site "Peterhof", State Hermitage, Russian State Library, Russian State Archive of Ancient Acts, the Russian Museum

-The Moscow Kremlin Museums present another grandiose project related to the heirs of Peter the Great and those involved in the palace coups.
+The Moscow Kremlin Museums present a new grandiose project related to the heirs of Peter the Great and those involved in the palace coups.

 The exhibition covers the period from 1725, when Empress Catherine I ascended the throne after the death of her husband, to March 1801, when Emperor Paul I was assassinated in the Mikhailovsky Palace.
 This period is often referred to as the era of the 'court storms', because for three quarters of a century, power in the Russian Empire was constantly being pulled down, and none of the legitimate heirs managed to remain on the throne.
 The longest reign in the 18th century was that of Empress Catherine II, who had the fewest rights to the Russian throne.